Benneee/Benneee/README.md

 - Ruby (Rails)

 Other areas of knowledge I'm interested in improving (soon):
-- Data Science & Algorithms
+- Data Structures & Algorithms
 - Software Architecture

 ⚡ Fun fact: TV Series are a valid way to spend my time 🤌.